karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 IsKeyPressed :: proc(key: KeyboardKey) -> bool
 ```

-The `-> bool` thingy at the end is telling us what type of value this proc returns.
+The `-> bool` at the end is telling us what type of value this proc returns.

 The second change is that we now set `player_grounded = false` when you press space, so that you can't jump again until you've hit ground, at which point the `player_grounded` will become `true` again.